Boyhood

 somewhat archaic English, as for example, "I reckon that boy just can't

-pass a stump without setting for a spell."
+pass a stump without sittin' for a spell."
 It was for using

 "reckon" in this sense that Mrs. Crane chastened me.